-Rule No Scenarios Procedures 92(1) When entire refund is payable Where, upon examination of the application, the proper officer is satisfied that a refund under sub-section (5) of section 54 is due and payable to the applicant, he shall make an order in FORM GST RFD-06 sanctioning the amount of refund to which the applicant is entitled, mentioning therein the amount, if any, refunded to him on a provisional basis under sub-section (6) of section 54 Proviso to 92(1) In cases where the amount of refund is completely adjusted against any outstanding demand under the Act or under any erstwhile law the proper officer shall pass an order giving details of the adjustment, which shall be issued in Part A of FORM GST RFD-07.
-92(2) Where the proper officer or the Commissioner is of the opinion that the amount of refund is liable to be withheld under > the provisions of sub- the proper officer shall pass an order in Part B of FORM GST RFD-07 informing him the reasons for withholding of such refund section (10) [when the applicant is required to pay tax, interest or penalty which has not been stayed by any court] or, > sub-section (11) of section 54 [when any matter of appeal is pending and refund shall affect the revenue 92(3) Where the proper officer is satisfied that the whole or any part of the amount claimed as refund is not admissible or is not payable to the applicant the proper officer shall issue a notice in FORM GST RFD-08 to the applicant; the Applicant shall furnish a reply in FORM GST RFD-09 within a period of fifteen days of the receipt of such notice and after considering the reply, the proper officer shall make an order in FORM GST RFD-06 sanctioning the amount of refund in whole or part, or rejecting the said refund claim and the said order shall be made available to the applicant electronically Provided that no application for refund shall be rejected without giving the applicant an opportunity of being heard.
-92(4) Refund credited to the account of applicant Where the proper officer is satisfied that the amount is payable to the applicant, he shall make an order in FORM GST RFD-06 then he shall issue a payment advice in FORM GST RFD-05 for refund and the same shall be electronically credited to any of the bank accounts of the applicant mentioned in his registration and as specified in the application for refund.
-92(5) Refund credited to Consumer Welfare Fund Where the proper officer is satisfied that the amount refundable is not payable to the applicant under sub-section (8) of section 54, he shall make an order in FORM GST RFD-06 and issue an advice in FORM GST RFD-05, for the amount of refund to be credited to the Consumer Welfare Fund
+54 [when any matter of appeal is pending and refund shall affect the revenue 92(3) Where the proper officer is satisfied that the whole or any part of the amount claimed as refund is not admissible or is not payable to the applicant the proper officer shall issue a notice in FORM GST RFD-08 to the applicant; the Applicant shall furnish a reply in FORM GST RFD-09 within a period of fifteen days of the receipt of such notice and after considering the reply, the proper officer shall make an order in FORM GST RFD-06 sanctioning the amount of refund in whole or part, or rejecting the said refund claim and the said order shall be made available to the applicant electronically Provided that no application for refund shall be rejected without giving the applicant an opportunity of being heard.
+92(4) Refund credited to the account of the applicant Where the proper officer is satisfied that the amount is payable to the applicant, he shall make an order in FORM GST RFD- 06, then he shall issue a payment advice in FORM GST RFD-05 for refund and the same shall be electronically credited to any bank account of the applicant mentioned in his registration and as specified in the application for refund.
+92(5) Refund credited to the Consumer Welfare Fund Where the proper officer is satisfied that the amount refundable is not payable to the applicant under sub-section (8) of section 54, he shall make an order in FORM GST RFD-06 and issue an advice in FORM GST RFD-05, for the amount of refund to be credited to the Consumer Welfare Fund

-Note: As per notification 39/2017-Central Tax and further modified by notification 10/2018-Central Tax dated 23-01-2018, state tax officers have been authorized to act as proper officer for the purpose of section 54 and 55 for the sanction of refund.
-Regarding refund of IGST paid on exports, State officer have been authorized to deal refund of IGST on export of service but can't deal IGST refund on export of goods.
-All other types of refunds can be dealt by State tax officer for the purpose of Section 54 & 55 of CGST Act.
+Note: As per Notification No. 39/2017-Central Tax and further modified by Notification No. 10/2018-Central Tax dated 23-01-2018, state tax officers have been authorized to act as proper officer for the purpose of section 54 and 55 for the sanction of refund.
+Regarding the refund of IGST paid on exports, State GST officers have been authorized to deal with IGST on export of services but not with IGST refund on export of goods.
+All other types of refunds can be dealt by State tax officer for the purpose of Section 54 & 55 of the CGST Act.